jmburges/my-website/_posts/2014-10-04-diving-into-xcode-logs.md

 xcodebuild -workspace yourworkspace.xcworkspace/ -scheme yourscheme test -sdk iphonesimulator8.0 | xcpretty -t --report flatiron
 ```

 This was neither ideal nor really how iOS developers work.
 Command line test running is really a feature to be used for Continuous Integration, not day-to-day tests.
 Also I wanted as close as possible to perfect data collection.
-In iOS development, that meant retreiving the test results from when we type `CMD-u`.
+In iOS development, that meant retrieving the test results from when we type `CMD-u`.
 My first thought was to just have the tests get re-run using a test post-action...but that ended poorly because it made tests take forever and the simulator had to come up twice.
 Thankfully I remembered the log viewer window in XCode.
 If you click on the `Logs` tab and hit the hamburger like icon on the far right of each line you get a text output.
 Hark!
 A log file.
-Even better it looks identical to the `xcodebuild` output.
+Even better it looks identical to the `xcodebuild` output which `xcpretty` could parse.
 This text must exist somewhere.
 A quick spotlight search didn't turn anything up.
 I then did a search using `find` and couldn't find anything.
 Finally I just went to my Derived Data folder to see what's there.

 ### Derived Data

-The derived data folder is where all of the by-products of compilation goes.
+The Derived Data folder is where all of the by-products of compilation goes.
 It's located in `~/Library/Developer/Xcode/DerivedData` and contains a TON of folders.
 Once you go into one of you app-specific folders there is a sub folder called `Logs/Test` which contains a bunch of (seemingly randomly named) `.xcactivitylog` files.
 Opened them up in vim and noticed it was a binary file.
 Thanks Apple.
 Thanks to [this](http://stackoverflow.com/questions/13861658/is-it-possible-to-search-though-all-xcodes-logs) StackOverflow article I discovered these were just `gz` archives.
 Un-gunzipped them and **there was the log file**.
 Annoyingly it used windows style returns for some reason but that's ok.
 Next up was figuring out this log file.

 ### The xcactivitylog